itlab-vision/dl-benchmark/src/cpp_dl_benchmark/opencv_launcher/README.md

 ```

 ## Build OpenCV DNN Benchmark
-To build the tool you need to have an installation of [OpenCV](https://github.com/opencv/opencv).
-Set the following environment variables so that cmake can find them during configuration step:
+Set `OpenCV_DIR` environment variable pointing to OpenCV folder with `OpenCVConfig.cmake`
-* `OpenCV_DIR` pointing to OpenCV folder with `OpenCVConfig.cmake`.
+so that cmake can find it during configuration step:

 1. Clone repository and update submodules:
 ```